richb-hanover/CeroWrtScripts/README.md

 * Script to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

-These scripts are bundled into CeroWrt 3.10.44-3 and newer as the 'cerowrtscripts' package, saved in the `/usr/lib/CeroWrtScripts` directory.
+These scripts are bundled into the final CeroWrt build as the 'cerowrtscripts' package, saved in the `/usr/lib/CeroWrtScripts` directory.
 To get the newest versions, you can use `opkg update; opkg upgrade`

 If the scripts are not built into your version of CeroWrt, it is safe to put them in that CeroWrtScripts directory.